Taurine-Technology/pcap-data-processing/README.md

 ## Running the Code
 Ensure you have run the installation script and installed the required python packages found in [requirements.txt](requirements.txt).
+Please read the README files in each directory if you are running into errors and **ensure you set your environment variables in each folder**.

 ### Creating and Labelling Flows
 1. Navigate to the [flow-splitting](flow-splitting) directory and run `./split.sh`.
 2. Navigate to the [labelling](labelling) directory and run `./label.sh`.